Paola Navone - Artist/Designer/Architect |

 jewellery shop in London, and one in

 Milan.
-They are for the Italian jewellery
+They are for the Italian

 company Pomellato.
 They are due to